gramuah/pose-errors/documentation.md

 + *overlapAnalisys.m*

-If DO_OVERLAP_CRITERIA_ANALISYS flag is true realize a study of pose estimation performance for several overlap criteria
+If DO_OVERLAP_CRITERIA_ANALISYS flag is true realize a study of pose estimation performance for several overlap criteria.

 + *showQualitative.m*